aroemers/mount-lite/doc/01-basics.md

 * Only use `defstate` when either the stateful object needs some stop logic before the application can be reloaded/restarted, or whenever the state depends on another `defstate`.
   In other cases, just use a def.

+* Try to use your `defstate` as if it were private.
+  Better yet, declare it as private.
+  This will keep you from refering to your state from every corner of your application, making it more componentized.

 ## Further reading